-Today’s POP RESCUE is the 1991 debut album Leisure by four-piece British indiepop band Blur.
+Today’s POP RESCUE is the 1991 debut album Leisure by four-piece British indie-pop band Blur.
+Is this album a leisurely listen, or a holiday from Hell?
+Read on…

 The 12 track album opens with debut and lead single, She’s So High, with it’s growling guitar introduction, and building drums.
 It initially reminds me a little of Are ‘Friends’ Electric? by Gary Numan and The Tubeway Army.
 Damon Albarn‘s vocals waft in effortlessly and we’re soon into the chorus.
 The bassline from Alex James, is lovely, and overall, this song just flows, and reminds me of a summer time gone.
 Somehow, this song only got to #48 in the UK singles chart.